park-bench/gpgmailer/README.md

 ## Steps to Build and Install

-0. Install and configure your local MTA.
+1. Install and configure your local MTA.
+We included instructions for [Postfix](./postfix.md).
-1. Clone the latest release tag.
+2. Clone the latest release tag.
 (Do not clone the master branch. `master` may not be stable.)
-2. Use `debuild` in the project root directory to build the package.
+3. Use `debuild` in the project root directory to build the package.
-3. Use `dpkg -i` to install the package.
+4. Use `dpkg -i` to install the package.
-4. Use `apt-get -f install` to resolve any missing dependencies.
+5. Use `apt-get -f install` to resolve any missing dependencies.
 The daemon will attempt to start and fail.
 (This is expected.)
-5. Locate the example configuration file at `/etc/gpgmailer/gpgmailer.conf.example`.
+6. Locate the example configuration file at `/etc/gpgmailer/gpgmailer.conf.example`.
 Copy or rename this file to `gpgmailer.conf` in the same directory.
 Edit this file to change any configuration details.
-6. Create a keyring at the location specified in gpgmailer.conf.
+7. Create a keyring at the location specified in gpgmailer.conf.
 It will be read from and written to by root, so DO NOT use your home directory's keyring.
-7. Use `gpg` with the option `--homedir` set to the location of your new keyring.
+8. Use `gpg` with the option `--homedir` set to the location of your new keyring.
 Import a sender and all recipient keys and set them all to at least marginal trust.
-8. Restart the daemon with `service gpgmailer restart`.
+9. Restart the daemon with `service gpgmailer restart`.
 If the configuration file and keyring are set up correctly, the service will now start successfully.

 ## Updates